Principles of Modern Biology/Designing Drugs

 participation, initiative, professionalism and improvement

-Online quizzes and class discussion will provide a means to demonstrate understanding of concepts and to identify areas that require more explanation.
-Students will complete the online quizzes through the blackboard website by midnight each Monday and Thursday, unless otherwise indicated.
-Students may work with a partner on these quizzes (you must indicate who you worked with on the quiz), and may use books, notes and the internet and spend as much time as needed.
-These quizzes will count toward your homework grades.
+Reading questions and class discussion will provide a means to demonstrate understanding of concepts and to identify areas that require more explanation.
+Students will complete the online quizzes through Canvas by midnight each day before class, unless otherwise indicated.
+Students may work with a partner on these quizzes (you must indicate who you worked with), and may use books, notes and the internet and spend as much time as needed.
+These assignments will count toward your homework grades.
 In most weeks there will be two quizzes to complete.
 Students should refer to the syllabus below to see which chapters they are expected to complete prior to each class period.

 Students will also be assigned specific sections of the lab manual to read prior to lab periods each week.
 Questions on lab procedures and results will be included in “clicker questions” posed during class periods.